Skip to main content

 Everyone experiences anxiety at some point in their life.
 It's a natural reaction to stressful or unfamiliar situations.
 Sometimes feelings of anxiety pass quickly.
 Other times they linger.
 If you're feeling anxious, try the following at-home methods for relief.

-Note: If you're suffering from overwhelming anxiety or anxiety is interfering with your work, relationships or other parts of your life, contact your primary care physician or a mental health expert for support.
-Great Rivers 2-1-1 also can help.
+If you're suffering from overwhelming anxiety or anxiety is interfering with your work, relationships or other parts of your life, contact your primary care physician or a mental health expert for support.
+Great Rivers 2-1-1 can also help.

 Related articles